 Everyone who owns a home, owns windows!
-Unless you live in a cave, you will know exactly what it is like to try and squint your eyes while looking out of the window, because you can not see through the grubby fingerprints, smears, and smudges that find their way onto your windows.
-Whether that be indoor marks from children, and home life, or outside windows from animals, weather, or a build up over the years.
-SelClene is here to help you maintain beautiful, and spotless panes with our window cleaning tips by cleaning windows inside and outside your home!
+Unless you live in a cave you will know exactly what it is like to try and squint your eyes while looking out of the window, because you cannot see through the grubby fingerprints, smears, and smudges that find their way onto your windows.
+Whether that be indoor marks from children, and home life, or outside from animals, weather, or a build up over the years.
+SelClene is here to help you maintain beautiful, and spotless panes with our window cleaning tips by cleaning windows inside and outside your home in Southeast London!

 Shiny on the Inside

 When cleaning the insides of your windows, you will come to realise that nearly all of the marks are from little fingerprints, smudges, and any other marks that may have been brought on by someone in your home.
 Cleaning the insides of windows is a lot easier than cleaning the outsides, but it is best to dedicate a whole day to cleaning both the inside and outsides, so you have successful, and spotless windows straight away!